 10. Klean Kanteen

 We hope that you feel like you can now confidently answer the question: “What is a B Corp?”
-If you’re curious what other brands are certified B Corps, it’s easy to find out with B Lab’s Find a B Corp.
-And if we missed your favorite B Corp, let us know by giving them a big shout-out in the comments below!
+If you’re curious what other brands are certified B Corps or looking for more on the B Corp meaning, it’s easy to find out with B Lab’s Find a B Corp.
+And if we missed your favorite certified company, let us know by giving them a shout-out in the comments below!

 Comments will be approved before showing up.